rohgoyal/getting-started/bluemix/analytics-basics/README.md

 For example, an API provider "ACME" has had version 1 (v1) and version 2 (v2) of an API running for several years.
 They deprecated v1 when they released v2.
 They also ensured existing v1 consumers were aware that they had a certain timeline to move to v2.
 As this deadline approaches, ACME wants to see how quickly consumers are moving off v2, so they can offer assistance to valued partners.

-Using a visualization to the one we just built, ACME has this information available at a glance.
+Using a visualization similar to the one we just built, ACME has this information available at a glance.

-*todo: insert screencap of graph here, after I build something attractive & simple*

 In this tutorial, we walked through a number of activities to help you create useful combinations of API & consumer data.
 Using visualizations and dashboards, we quickly created tools to help API owners offer the right mix of APIs.